fazo96/2D-Universe/README.md

 # 2D-Universe
 A simple game like program aimed to simulate a 2D universe.
 Made using LibGDX.
-Currently it's very early, I will add more info and screenshots when I improve it a little bit.
+Currently it's very early, it's just a few lines of code.
+I suggest trying it!
+Here's a little youtube video that shows what the program does (not much).
+Sorry for the bad quality.
+## Features
+You can spawn circular particles that are attracked to each other in a 2D world.
+Resizable window!
+(Every game should have this)
+A simple collision system.
+When two particles collide, the big one absorbs the smaller one.
+You can move the camera around.
+## Usage
+Once you start it there's a black screen.
+You can resize the window as you wish.
+Try clicking to spawn a particle.
+You can click and drag to decide where the particle will go and how fast.
+Try using WASD to move the camera.
+If you press R everything will be erased (you can use this instead of restarting)

 # How to import in Eclipse
 ## From scratch